wooramkang/Face-recogntion-with-modified-FaceNet-V.research/README.md

 	caution. each group has diffenrt kinds of image'size for each. so make sure the sizes of groups to be as same as one's size of those.

 		 mainly, a.
 LFW & b.
-VGGFace2 be used
+VGGFace2 be used and i don't provide those dataset. only links i left

 3. trial algorithms	 A by A